mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 : The RTP/RTCP packet to transmit.

-For multiplexing RTP sessions on the same QUIC connection, each RTP/RTCP packet is prefixed with a flow identifier.
-This flow identifier serves as a replacement for using different transport addresses per session.
+For multiplexing different RTP and other data streams on the same QUIC connection, each RTP/RTCP packet is prefixed with a flow identifier.
 A flow identifier is a QUIC variable-length integer which must be unique per stream.

 RTP and RTCP packets of a single RTP session MAY be sent using the same flow identifier (following the procedures defined in {{!RFC5761}}, or they MAY be